Distributed Bare-Bones Communication in Wireless Networks: Introduction

 Algorithms are restricted in what information can be used in their codes.
-We call \emph{bare-bones} the specific set of such restrictions used in this paper, which can be summarized as follows.
-Each among the $n$ nodes in the network has a unique name in the range $\{1, \dots, N\}$, for some positive integer $N\ge n$.
+A network is said to be \emph{bare-bones} when it is subject to a specific set of such restrictions, which are used in this paper and can be summarized as follows.
+Each node among the $n$ nodes in a network has a unique name in the range $\{1, \dots, N\}$, for some positive integer $N\ge n$.
 Each node knows its name and the number~$N$.
-The nodes do not know their neighbors in the communication graph but they know the parameter~$\Delta$.
+Nodes do not know their neighbors in the communication graph but they know the parameter~$\Delta$.

 We consider distributed algorithms to synchronize and organize a wireless network.
-Algorithms' design and performance depend on how a communication operation is initiated.
-Executing an algorithm from an uncoordinated start means that either just a single node is awoken at the beginning of an execution, while all other nodes stay passive until they hear a message, or a group of nodes start an execution together while other nodes need to be awoken by hearing messages.
-When all the nodes begin an execution together in the same round, then such an execution is said to be performed from a synchronized start.
+The way a communication task is initiated impacts how a communication algorithm may be designed.
+We consider the following natural modes of initialization of communication tasks.
+If all the nodes begin an execution together in the same round, then such an execution is said to be performed from a \emph{synchronized start}.
+Executing algorithms from an \emph{single-node start} means that just a single node is awoken at the beginning of an execution, while all the other nodes do not send messages until they hear a message.
+A case of \emph{multiple-nodes synchronized start} means that a group of nodes start an execution together, while the remaining nodes wait to be awoken by hearing messages.
+Synchronized start is a global configuration of a network that facilitates executing a communication algorithm with all nodes starting at the same time.

-We consider three tasks to be carried out by distributed algorithms.
-One task is to prepare a synchronized start from an {\em uncoordinated start}, when just one node is awoken spontaneously.
-Another task is to prepare a synchronized start from a {\em partly coordinated start}, when any number of nodes are awoken simultaneously while other nodes need to hear a message to become awoken.
-These tasks can be accomplished by a wake-up broadcast which also coordinates the clocks of nodes.
-The third task is to build a backbone of a network, provided a {\em synchronized start} is already reached.
-Backbone nodes induce a subgraph of communication graph of constant degree with asymptotically the same diameter as the underlying communication network and such that every node outside the backbone is connected to some node in the backbone.
+We consider implementations of three communication primitives useful in developing distributed algorithms.
+One primitive is to prepare a synchronized-start configuration from a single-node start.
+This means to make all nodes reach a ``start'' global state from which to begin in unison an execution of some algorithm.
+Another primitive is to synchronize start from a multiple-nodes synchronized start, which has a similar goal but subject to the stated different initial conditions.
+These two tasks can be accomplished by a broadcast with a wake-up functionality, like coordinating round numbers at nodes.
+The third primitive is to build a backbone of the communication graph of a network, provided that a synchronized-start configuration has already been reached.

+Next, we briefly summarize the results presented in this paper, and put them in the context of previous and related work.

 \Paragraph{A summary of the results.}